-These egg mitochondria are vital for the rapid division and growth of the early embryo after fertilisation.
+These egg mitochondria are vital for the rapid division and growth of the early embryo after fertilization.
 Mitochondria can only supply sufficient energy if your CoQ10 levels are adequate.
 Eggs also need CoQ10 as an antioxidant, to neutralise the free radicals produced by all these energy-generating reactions, and to regenerate vitamin E so that it, too, can act as an antioxidant to protect developing eggs and embryos.
 So, lack of CoQ10 both decreases the energy available to a developing egg cell and reduces its antioxidant protection against genetic damage.
 It’s therefore not surprising that the age-related decline in female fertility mirrors the age-related decline in CoQ10 levels.
 Female fertility peaks around the age of 25, then slowly falls until the age of 35 when it rapidly plummets.
 This fall is a direct result of decreasing egg cell quality and lower CoQ10 availability.
-Replenishing co-enzyme Q10 levels could mean the difference between subfertility and successful ovulation, as well as the subsequent viability of the released egg, its receptivity to sperm and its ability to continue dividing after fertilisation.
+Replenishing co-enzyme Q10 levels could mean the difference between subfertility and successful ovulation, as well as the subsequent viability of the released egg, its receptivity to sperm and its ability to continue dividing after fertilization.

 CoQ10 And The Developing Egg

 When an egg starts to develop, it becomes raised on a little hillock of granulosa cells that nurture it by transferring the amino acids, glucose, nucleotides and cholesterol needed to feed the growing egg’s demands.
 Latest research shows that in older women, granulosa cells are less good at nurturing the egg as a direct result of an inability to produce sufficient CoQ10 and that this age-related decline in egg quality and quantity can be reversed by adding CoQ10.
 Leading researchers have now suggested that older women who take a CoQ10 supplement may respond with improved egg and embryo quality, a greater chance of conception and a better pregnancy outcome.
-Folic acid is also important as it’s needed for cell division and deficiency during the first three weeks of pregnancy – often before a new mum even knows she is pregnant – can lead to abnormal cell division and developmental abnormalities known as neural tube defects (eg spina bifida).
-I now realise that I probably have CoQ10 to thank for naturally conceiving my eldest son at the age of 38, and my twins at the age of 41, after postponing a family to get my medical career on track.
+Folic acid is also important as it’s needed for cell division and deficiency during the first three weeks of pregnancy often before a new mum even knows she is pregnant can lead to abnormal cell division and developmental abnormalities known as neural tube defects (eg spina bifida).
+I now realize that I probably have CoQ10 to thank for naturally conceiving my eldest son at the age of 38, and my twins at the age of 41, after postponing a family to get my medical career on track.
 Supplements really can change your life!